CyCodez/mentorshipAssign-1/README.md

   (1 to destination) where destination is a number greater than 1, and destination is inclusive when calculating the sum

--Writing test using jest to ensure that the functions behave as expected.
+-Writing test using jest to ensure that the functions behave as expected. use npm install jest --save-dev or yarn install jest --save-dev